Jessica McCabe: Film, media and television

-McCabe's on-screen career began as a guest star on the new Dragnet.
+McCabe's on-screen career began as a guest star on the 2003 series of Dragnet.
 She followed this up with roles in several independent films including Scorched before landing the role of Becky O'Connor in American Dreams.
 She followed this up with a recurring role on the NBC drama Windfall.

 She next appeared as "Courtney" in the independent short film Lure, which played at the Tribeca Film Festival as well as the London Film Festival and garnered her a win for best actress at the New York Indie Film Fest.

 Additional roles include the TNT television series Dark Blue as well as another role in Monk.
-She made her screenwriting debut in the live action 3-D short film, Happy Ending, in which she also stars.
+She made her screenwriting debut in the live action 3D short film, Happy Ending, in which she also stars.

 In 2022, she collaborated with neuropsychologist and ADHD expert Russell Barkley to produce an ADHD certification course.

-YouTube (2016-pres.)
+YouTube

 In January 2016, she started her YouTube channel How to ADHD.
 The channel is dedicated to all topics regarding attention deficit hyperactivity disorder including tips on how to take advantage of the neurodivergent brain type as well as reviews on products such as fidget toys and journals.
 As of February 2022, the channel has over one million subscribers with its accompanying Patreon gaining over $15,700 a month.
 Her TEDx talk, which she gave in 2017 has over 6 million views as of July 2024.

 McCabe provides content regarding the various ways ADHD can be treated, and how those with the condition can live fulfilling lives.
 Videos featured on the channel cover a wide variety of topics pertaining to living with ADHD.

 On 2 January 2024, McCabe released a self-help book based on her YouTube channel which was published by Random House.